aws/fmeval/README.md

 ## Foundation Model Evaluations Library
-FMEval is a library to evaluate Large Language Models (LLMs) and select the best LLM for your use case.
+`fmeval` is a library to evaluate Large Language Models (LLMs), and to select the best LLM for your use case.
 The library can help evaluate LLMs for the following tasks:
-* Open-ended generation - the production of natural language as a response to general prompts that do not have a pre-defined structure.
+* Open-ended generation - The production of natural human responses to text that does not have a pre-defined structure.
-* Text summarization - summarizing the most important parts of a text, shortening a text while preserving its meaning.
+* Text summarization - The generation of a condensed summary retaining the key information contained in a longer text.
-* Question Answering - the generation of a relevant and accurate response to a question.
+* Question Answering - The generation of a relevant and accurate response to an answer.
-* Classification - assigning a category, such as a label or score, to text based on its content.
+* Classification - Assigning a category, such as a label or score to text, based on its content.

 The library contains the following:
-* Implementation of popular metrics (eval algorithms) such as Accuracy, Toxicity, Semantic Robustness and Prompt Stereotyping for evaluating LLMs across different tasks.
+* Algorithms to evaluate LLMs for Accuracy, Toxicity, Semantic Robustness and Prompt Stereotyping across different tasks.
-* Implementation of the ModelRunner interface.
-ModelRunner encapsulates the logic for invoking LLMs, exposing a predict method that greatly simplifies interactions with LLMs within eval algorithm code.
-The interface can be extended by the user for their LLMs.
+* Implementation of the `ModelRunner` interface. `ModelRunner` encapsulates the logic for invoking different types of LLMs, exposing a `predict` method to simplify interactions with LLMs within the eval algorithm code.
+The interface can be extended by the user for their own model classes.
   We have built-in support for AWS SageMaker Jumpstart Endpoints, AWS SageMaker Endpoints and Bedrock Models.

 ## Installation
+`fmeval` is developed under python3.10.
 To install the package from PIP you can simply do:

 ```
 pip install fmeval